venkatareddy-n/docker-practice/README.md

 docker run -d -p 81:80 --name venkat-test d769f03e916d

+docker build --> for image creation docker run --> for container creation

 Dockerfile
 ==========
 FROM
 -----

+FROM almalinux:9

 docker build -t <image_name>:<version> .  --> t for tag -- it will create docker image from Dockerfile docker build -t from:v1 .